Rachel Bloom on the ‘Beautiful Mystery’ of the ‘Crazy Ex-Girlfriend’ Series Finale

 The CW series will come to an end April 5 with a two-hour block that consists of its narrative finale episode followed by a concert special that was taped live from Los Angeles, Calif. in mid-March.
 Bloom shared that originally the final season was only supposed to be 13 episodes, but when she and co-creator/showrunner Aline Brosh McKenna heard from the network that they wanted five more, they built it into their plans to dedicate one hour to the concert special.

 The genesis of the special, series star Donna Lynne Champlin said, was the live tour the cast participated in between seasons.
-“That tour was a labor of love,” she explained, “but it showed us how much the fans loved what we do and how much fun we could have with each other.
+“That tour was a labor of love,” she explained.
+“It showed us how much the fans loved what we do and how much fun we could have with each other.
 And at one point I think it was Rachel who said, ‘What if we got someone with a camera in here to film this?'”

-The result is a 42-minute variety show style piece that incorporates some of the show’s most recognizable musical numbers, some re-choreographed and some cut down.
+The result is a 42-minute variety show style piece that incorporates the show’s most recognizable musical numbers, some of which are re-choreographed and some cut down.
 Shot on stage at the Orpheum Theatre with nine cameras, the original giant pretzel from the pilot episode, an orchestra and multiple backdrop changes, Bloom says the experience of this version of the show taught her “there is something to be said for spectacle.”

 “The tour was really low-fi costumes, no sets — because I told myself the music videos were all the best version of the music, so I want the show to feel very much like off-Broadway or just a bunch of kids in a black box space,” Bloom said.